DalavanCloud/eBay_APICall_Request_Templates/TradingAPI/README.txt

 Instructions for setting up and configuring SoapUI :
 1. Download the "TradingAPI_SoapUI_Sample_Project.xml" project file.
-2. Download soapUI from http://www.soapui.or and install it.
+2. Download soapUI from http://www.soapui.org/ or and install it.
 3. In the File menu, select 'Import Project' and import the "TradingAPI_SoapUI_Sample_Project.xml" file.
 4. After the project is loaded, expand the project tree and select an API call.
 5. Specify your 'Auth Token' in the <eBayAuthToken> tag for the format (XML or Soap) of interest.